American RBST Foundation Flock USA0001

 minerals should also always be made available.
 Loose sheep salt with

-selenium added (because Oregon is Selenium deficient) works well, but is not
+selenium added (because Oregon is Selenium deficient) has

-your area or your feed store for suggestions about what mineral supplements
+your area or your veterinarian for suggestions about what mineral supplements

 extension agent can answer any questions